var-rishabh/ecom-scraper/README.md

 ## Setup

 ```
-Step 1: Clone this repository and move it to the directory
+Step 1: Clone this repository and move to the directory

 $ git clone https://github.com/R3-Factory/scrapper/.git